-Synthetic saponite clays as promising solids for lanthanide ions recovery
+Synthetic saponite clays as promising solids for lanthanide ion recovery†

-Extraction of lanthanides ions with different ionic radius (La3+, Gd3+ and Lu3+) from aqueous solutions was carried out by using two synthetic saponite clays.
-The clays, prepared through a simple and low-cost hydrothermal approach, showed different particles size and cation-exchange capacity (CEC) and were characterized in order to evaluate the influence of their physico-chemical properties on the uptake process.
-Metal uptake tests, performed in pure water and simulated freshwater and seawater solutions, demonstrated that synthetic saponites have a general good sorption capacity with high lanthanide capture after few hours of contact.
-The solid samples showed a higher selectivity for Lu3+, due to its low ionic radius.
+Extraction of lanthanide ions with different ionic radius (La3+, Gd3+ and Lu3+) from aqueous solutions was carried out by using two synthetic saponite clays.
+The clays, prepared through a simple and low-cost hydrothermal approach, showed different particle size and cation-exchange capacity (CEC) and were characterized in order to evaluate the influence of their physico-chemical properties on the uptake process.
+Metal uptake tests, performed in pure water and simulated freshwater and seawater solutions, demonstrated that synthetic saponites have a general good sorption capacity with high lanthanide capture after a few hours of contact.
+The solid samples showed a higher selectivity for Lu3+, due to its small ionic radius.